-We used a qualitative approach (Lincoln and Guba 1985; Lee Jenni et al. 2012) to explore illegal harvest of marine resources on Andros.
+We used a qualitative approach (Lincoln & Guba, 1985, XXXX, 2012) to explore illegal harvest of marine resources on Andros.
 More specifically, we wanted to understand how governmentality has shaped informants' characterization of illegal harvest, and if informants considered illegal harvest a form of deviance.
 This approach also allowed us to explore the phenomenon without inadvertently leading informants with pre-specified questions in a quantitative instrument.
-Fishers, legal or otherwise, and government officials in law enforcement-related positions were interviewed.
-Because illegal harvest represents a sensitive subject, we used snowball sampling after gaining access to a key informant in each community where interviews were conducted (Lee Jenni et al. 2012).
-To meet requirements for protecting research subjects, neither community nor neighbourhood location were linked to specific interview transcripts or field notes.
+Fishers, legal or otherwise, and government officials in law enforcement related positions were interviewed.
+Because illegal harvest represents a sensitive subject, we used snowball sampling after gaining access to a key informant in each community where interviews were conducted (XXXX, 2012).
+To meet requirements for protecting research subjects, neither community nor neighborhood location were linked to specific interview transcripts or field notes.
 We interviewed 62 informants during July 2013 and June 2014 (31 each year).
 Of the informants interviewed, 49 were male; two were involved in law enforcement and two had other forms of government employment.
 Of the 12 female informants, one was a government employee.
 To reduce bias, we supplemented interview data with field notes, and notes taken after participating in harvesting activities with informants.

 Interviews began with open-ended prompts that allowed the participants to determine the direction of the interview (Table 1).
 This method allowed the informants' view of the situation to emerge (McCracken 1988).
-Interviews lasted from 10 minutes to an hour, and were recorded with a handheld recording device with the permission of the informant.
-Informal interactions and conversations that were not recorded were used to classify data and develop themes (Lee Jenni et al. 2012).
+Interviews lasted from 10 minutes to an hour, and were recorded with a hand-held recording device with the permission of the informant.
+Informal interactions and conversations that were not recorded were used to classify data and develop themes (XXXX, 2012).